Meta-Dependence in Conditional Independence Testing: EMPIRICAL TESTS

 \paragraph{Limited CIMD.} When either null hypothesis is very likely to be rejected (i.e., strong dependence), we will likely have $\hat{P}(t)=0$ for an FS-CID of $0$.
 In contrast, CIMD still projects the distribution onto that (very likely to reject) CI-test, likely giving a non-zero value.
-In such cases, CIMD is uninformative because the distribution is far from either CI property.
-To compare CIMD to FS-CID, we zero CIMD out when either mutual information term is large ($> .1$).
-We call this ``CIMD-lim'' in our experiments.
+In such cases, CIMD is uninformative because the distribution is far from either CI property; the interesting meta-dependence instead occurs near the CI-test violations, where tests actually flip between rejection and non-rejection under resampling.
+To focus on this regime, we zero CIMD out whenever either mutual information term is large ($> 0.1$ nats), and call the result ``CIMD-lim.''
+The cutoff of $0.1$ nats is a deliberately small amount of (conditional) mutual information: a term exceeding it corresponds to a dependence strong enough that the associated CI-test almost never fails to reject in FS-CID, so its meta-dependence is not resolved by the finite-sample simulation and would only add noise to the comparison.